LarsEKrueger/sesd/src/bin/sesd/readme.md

 it is used to influence the rendering.
 If nothing matches, the text is displayed as-is.

+If the parse tree does not cover the whole length of the buffer, the remaining text will be displayed without consulting the style sheet.

 ### Error Handling

 If the input buffer cannot be parsed, the style sheet is used to select the